-In addition, notes an in-depth report from The Hill, in the vast majority of cases patients only experience mild symptoms.
+In addition, notes an in-depth from The Hill, in the vast majority of cases patients only experience mild symptoms.

 “The World Health Organization says those who become infected generally experience mild illness and recover in about two weeks,” says a summary of the report, adding that the U.S. currently has the third-largest number of cases.

 “In the U.S., more than 35,000 cases have been confirmed with more than 470 deaths and nearly 200 recoveries,” said the report, which was published March 23.

 As with influenza, coronavirus can cause the most problems in adults 65 and older, who are also much more a risk of death, to the Centers for Disease Control and Prevention.

 Also, people of any age with serious underlying medical conditions like heart and lung disease or diabetes also are at higher risk.

 “The most commonly reported symptoms included fever, dry cough, and shortness of breath, and most patients (80 percent) experienced mild illness,” WHO officials said earlier this month.
 “Approximately 14 percent experienced severe disease and 5 percent were critically ill.”